 The legend, it seems, has evolved into accounts that if you borrowed money from Maria Cacao and didn’t pay back, it would lead to dire consequences.

 Such superstitions include Maria Cacao's boat coming to take souls to the next world, merging with another common Filipino mythological motif - that of soul-harvesting boats.
 A psychopomp very much alike to the Flying Dutchman.

 Sightings of a boat floating down rivers and picking up passengers began to circulate, warning people not to get aboard on the mystical vessel with an equally mysterious woman at the helm beckoning them to hitch a ride.

-The people of southern Cebu where Maria Cacao comes from believe the legend still holds water, but sadly there is an ongoing issue on the Mananga river at present about illegal quarrying and waste pollution.
+The people of southern Cebu where the Maria Cacao legend comes from believe it still holds water, but sadly there is an ongoing issue on the Mananga river at present about illegal quarrying and waste pollution.

-In the video below, there's even a story told by the villagers recently about some men from the city, coming to the area near the river asking for directions for the house of a person named Maria, whom they were told is living there.
-They said she purchased a brand new vehicle from the city looking elegant with almost having Caucasian features driving in a white luxury car, and they're only there to deliver it directly to her.
+There's even a story told by the villagers recently about some Car Salesmen from the city, coming to the area near the river asking for directions for the house of a person named Maria for a delivery, whom they were told is living there.
+They said she purchased a brand new vehicle from Cebu City and looking elegant with almost having Caucasian features driving a white luxury car.
 But nobody from the locals knew a certain Maria fitting by that description.